Waleedmohammed/Playwright_Java_springboot/README.md

 ### Installation

 1. Download and install Maven
-2. Download Intelij with Java JDK 17
+2. Download Intellij with Java JDK 17
 3. Install TestNG
 4. Clone this Repo